 Background: Electronic cigarettes (e-cigs) are touted as safer alternatives to traditional tobacco products; however, there are no substantive data to corroborate this claim.
 Vaping among adolescents is a pressing public health problem and is a risk factor for negative health effects.
 We aimed to investigate the impact of vape exposure on lung function and nasal epithelial gene expression in adolescents.
 We hypothesized that vape exposure results in abnormal lung function and differential expression of inflammatory genes in the nasal epithelium of vape users in adolescence.

 Study Design and Methods: We performed focus groups and interviews of 50 middle and high school students at high school and community-based settings in Colorado to explore youth perceptions on vaping.
 Participants completed focus groups and confidential surveys on their vaping use.
 Airflow obstruction was investigated using impulse oscillometry (IOS).
-Nasal epithelial brushing was collected for genome-wide gene expression and targeted methylation analyses.
+We compared IOS measures between vaping and non-vaping groups using T-tests.Nasal epithelial brushing was collected for genome-wide gene expression and targeted methylation analyses.
 RNA-sequencing was performed using the Illumina HiSeq platform and DNA methylation was performed using Illumina’s methylation platform.
-We compared IOS measures between vaping and non-vaping groups using Mann-Whitney U tests.
 Differential expression testing was performed in DESeq2 and enrichment was performed using Gene Set Enrichment Analysis (GSEA).
-Targeted methylation analysis was performed using Written informed consent was obtained from participants and Institutional Review Board approval was obtained.
+Targeted methylation analysis was performed using the Illumina EPIC Array.
+Written informed consent was obtained from participants and Institutional Review Board approval was obtained.

 Results: Fifty-one participants were recruited.
 Vaping subjects were defined as those who reported vaping within the past 6 months while non-vaping control subjects did not report any vape exposure in the past 6 months.
 One subject did not report vape status.
-The mean (standard deviation) age was 15.1 (1.5) years for vape users and 14.5 (1.4) years for non-vape users.
+The mean (standard deviation) age was 15.1 (1.5) years for vape users and 14.8 (1.4) years for non-vape users.
 We found significant differences in airway resistance by vaping status.
-Mean airway resistance identified by the IOS R5 measure revealed that vape users (n=13) had higher values than non-vape users (n=37) [p=0.016], an early indication of increased airflow obstruction.
+Mean airway resistance identified by the IOS R5 measure revealed that vape users (n=13) had higher values than non-vape users (n=37) [p=0.02], an early indication of increased airflow obstruction.
 Of 16,860 nasal epithelial genes tested, 7,136 were significantly differentially expressed between vape and non-vape users (false discovery rate FDR < 0.05), after covariate adjustment.
 Enrichment analyses identified overexpression of inflammatory response genes and underexpression of genes associated with ciliogenesis in the vape users compared to non-vape users.
-DNA methylation analysis revealed that REXO1 (FDR=0.01) and CERK (FRD-0.06) were differentially methylated among vape users compared to non-vape users.
+DNA methylation analysis revealed that REXO1 (FDR=0.01) and CERK (FDR=0.06) were differentially methylated among vape users compared to non-vape users at a type-1 error rate of 0.1

 Interpretation: Our results suggest that vaping increases airway resistance and dysresgulation of nasal epithelial genes, including genes involved in airway inflammation and ciliary function.
 Dysregulation of nasal epithelial gene expression in vape useres results from differences in DNA methylation.
 Dysregulation of these gene expression pathways may be a biological mechanism for the development of increased airway resistance due to vaping even during adolescence.